 If the child is still struggling at this stage, is not making the expected progress or may have more complex needs it may be appropriate to apply for an 'Educational Health Care Plan' (ECHP).
 This plan is developed from the advice from external professionals; objectives and provision are listed to ensure the child is given the most effective; medical, educational and communicative support to achieve success.
-Please see more detailed information about EHCP's on Cornwall County Council's website (https://www.cornwall.gov.uk/education-and-learning/schools-and-colleges/special-educational-needs-file/education-health-and-care-needs-assessments-and-planning/)
+Please see more detailed information about EHCP's on Cornwall County Council's website Education, Health and Care Plans - Cornwall Council